Artuyees/PomodoroLearn/README.md

 ## Pomodoro timer made with svelte

-App to help you study or work.
+Website to help you study or work.

 made using Svelte by Artur Kuciński.